 This year’s lecturers include three lawyers and two with Doctorates in the Social Sciences.
-The program’s four courses take place over four weeks in the following order.
+The program’s four courses (for four general credits) take place over four condensed days for four weeks in the following order.

 - Collective Memory, Culture, Trauma, and Identity-Based Conflict Resolution – Professor Michal Alberstein and Dr. Beatrice Coscas-Williams.

 - Religion and Peacebuilding: Jewish and Islamic Models in Texts, Theory, and Practice – Daniel Roth.

 - Social Psychological and Technological Approaches to Understanding and Resolving Intergroup Conflicts – Béatrice Hasler Lev-Tov.

 - Mediating Conflicts Between Religion and State: Israeli Perspectives – Shai Stern.

 Upon completion of the program, students will receive a certificate issued by the Program.
 An official university transcript – for transfer and recognition of graduate credits – can be issued upon request.